-Power Automate per flow plan for Government
+Power Automate Process plan (previously Power Automate per flow) for Government

-Power Automate per user plan for Government
+Power Automate Premium plan (Power Automate per user) for Government

 In addition to the standalone plans, Microsoft 365 US Government and Dynamics 365 US Government plans also include the Power Apps and Power Automate capabilities, allowing customers to extend and customize Microsoft 365 and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation).